Title

 Elpidio Quirino proclaims August 26, 1950, as a special public holiday to commemorate the First Cry of Balintawak, marking the start of the Philippine revolution against Spain.

-It commemorates the 'First Cry of Balintawak' which took place on August 26, 1896, marking the beginning of the revolution against Spain.
+It recognizes the “First Cry of Balintawak” that occurred on August 26, 1896, described as the landmark beginning of the revolution against Spain.

-The purpose is to properly observe the day so that the significance of the historical event, the First Cry of Balintawak, may be preserved in the memory of the people.
+It states that it is fitting and proper to observe the day so the significance of the historical event is preserved in the memory of the people.

 Analyze Cases Smarter, Faster